 Battle of the Books

 If you have a child in 3rd – 6th grade this year that loves to read, consider having him/her try out for one of the Battle of the Books (BOTB) Book teams.
-Battle of the Books is a tournament put on by Douglas County Libraries, between Douglas County Schools that takes place in February and March of 2018.
+Battle of the Books is a tournament put on by Douglas County Libraries, between Douglas County Schools that takes place in February and March annually.
 DCS Montessori will be sending our finest readers to represent our school.